Abhijeet1520/web-gen-art/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This code is licensed under a fully open-source [BSD-3-Clause license](./LICENSE).

+Model Usage & Licenses
+Many bundled models use the CreativeML OpenRAIL License.
+Please review it before use.

+## Citation
+If you find our repository useful, please consider giving it a star ⭐